mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

   Function: Through software method, force USB 2.0 OTG to Host mode or Device mode without being affected by OTG ID level.

-  For the USB 2.0 OTG switch command, please refer to the description of the USB 2.0 PHY debug interface in [5.1.1 USB 2.0 PHY Driver Development](# 5.1.1 USB 2.0 PHY Driver Development).
+  For the USB 2.0 OTG switch command, please refer to the description of the USB 2.0 PHY debug interface in [USB 2.0 PHY Driver](# USB 2.0 PHY Driver).

 - USB 3.0 OTG switch command

   Function: Through software method, force USB 3.0 OTG to Host mode or Device mode without being affected by OTG ID level or Type-C interface.

-  For the USB 3.0 OTG switch command, please refer to the USB 3.0 OTG switch command description in [5.3.1.3 USB 3.0 OTG Debug Interface](# 5.3.1.3 USB 3.0 OTG Debug Interface).
+  For the USB 3.0 OTG switch command, please refer to the USB 3.0 OTG switch command description in [USB 3.0 OTG Debug Interface](# USB 3.0 OTG Debug Interface).

 - USB 3.0 force USB 2.0 only command

   Function: Force USB 3.0 Host controller and PHY to work in USB 2.0 only mode.

-  For USB 3.0 force USB 2.0 only command, please refer to [5.1.2 USB 3.0 PHY driver development](# 5.1.2 USB 3.0 PHY driver development)
+  For USB 3.0 force USB 2.0 only command, please refer to [USB 3.0 PHY drivers](# USB 3.0 PHY drivers).

 - USB eye diagram test command